- Keith Crowley, Director of Educational Partnerships, Ext. 147

 Alex Chasse: Outdoor Classroom Educator

 Alex is a born and raised Mainer, through and through from Fort Kent, far in the northern regions of the state on the Canadian border.
-Alex grew up in the outdoors- nordic skiing and snowshoeing in the winter and golfing, canoeing, and kayaking in the summer.
+Alex grew up in the outdoors- Nordic skiing and snowshoeing in the winter and golfing, canoeing, and kayaking in the summer.
 He enjoys being active all year long, no matter the weather.
 In 2017, Alex graduated with a Double Major BA in History and Secondary Education from the University of Maine.
 Since then, he has worked as a counselor/trip leader for Tanglewood 4H Camp, as an Ecology Educator for The Ecology School, and most recently joined Chewonki as an Osprey counselor.
 Alex is very excited to return to the neck with his “tote of teas” and join Outdoor Classroom this spring.

 Conor Burke: Outdoor Classroom Educator

 Born and raised outside Baltimore, Maryland, Conor got his start in the outdoors sea kayaking with his dad in the marshes of the Chesapeake Bay.
 Earning his bachelors in Biochemistry from St. Mary’s College of Maryland, where he had a groovy time rowing and performing research in cancer pharmacology, he hopes to go into nursing.
 Other than sea kayaking, canoeing, and backpacking, Conor loves knitting, Irish step dance, and playing the fiddle and banjo.
 Mark his words, he’s going to own a yellow house with a purple front door one day.
 After growing up attending summer camp here at Chewonki, joining the summer staff and becoming a division leader, Conor joined the Outdoor Education team in the Fall of 2017 and quickly joined us full time.
 He spent the last two winters working at Flagstaff Hut with Maine Huts and Trails with our program’s new staff-share partnership.
-We’re so excited to have Conor back!
+We’re so excited have to have Conor back!

 Emmy Held: Outdoor Classroom Educator